Making a Place for Coaching Within Your Organization

 What does a coach do?

 Professional coaches are trained to help people by listening, observing, and asking powerful questions.
 They have honed their problem-solving and communication skills in a way they can customize their approach to the individual's needs, and using their expertise in helping them set goals and elicit solutions and strategies from them.
 They believe that the person they are coaching is naturally creative and resourceful.
 The coach's job is to provide support and empowerment to enhance the skills, resources, and creativity that the client already has.
 The coach partners with the individual being coached to provide them with new ways of approaching areas they seek to make changes.
-In this partnership, the coachee is responsible and accountable for taking steps to produce the results he or she desires.

 What don't coaches do?